-Any employer who employes employees who work in an organisation that exclusively or mainly carries out insurance activities as referred to in point A:
+Any employer who employees who work in an organization that exclusively or mainly carries out insurance activities as referred to in point A:

-- 1. under the authority of an insurance company as referred to in point A, or - 2. its holding company belonging to the same group as the insurance company as referred to in point A.
+- 1. under the authority of an insurance company as referred to in point A, or - 2.
+Its holding company belonging to the same group as the insurance company as referred to in point A.